Awful/Awful.app/README.md

 * Swift Package Manager is the preferred way to add dependencies.
 If at all possible, please use it.
 * Manual installation is totally fine.
 Drag the files or xcodeproj on in.
-* **No matter how you add a dependency**, please update `App/Templates/Acknowledgements.html.stencil` with the name and license of the dependency.
+* **No matter how you add a dependency**, please update `AwfulSettingsUI/Sources/AwfulSettingsUI/AcknowledgementsView.swift` with the name, URL, and license of the dependency.
 * [LESS][] helps us write CSS.
 If you're modifying the themes for displaying posts (these are files like `posts-view*.less`), please [install LESS][LESS]:
     1. [Install homebrew](http://mxcl.github.com/homebrew/).
     2. Open Terminal and install node: `brew install node`.